Notification glossary: Essential terms you need to know

 Push token

-A Push Token is a unique identifier assigned to a user's device or browser when they opt-in to receive push notifications from an application.
+A unique identifier assigned to a user's device or browser when they opt-in to receive push notifications from an application.
 This token acts as the address to which push notifications are sent.
-Each device or browser has its own push token, which ensures that notifications are delivered to the correct user.

 Push tokens are generated and managed by the push notification service provider (e.g., Apple Push Notification Service for iOS devices, Firebase Cloud Messaging for Android).
-Managing and storing push tokens securely is crucial for maintaining the integrity of your notification system and ensuring that your messages reach their intended recipients.
+Managing and storing push tokens securely is crucial for maintaining the integrity of your notification system.

 Push API